reubensultana/DBAScripts/Audit+Security/README.md

 17. Number of Logical Processors available
 18. OS Version
 19. Total amount of Memory in MB
-20. Date when the last Servie Pack/Update/Patch/CU was installed
+20. Date when the last Service Pack/Update/Patch/CU was installed
 21. Lists of:
     1. Active Endpoints/Listeners (unique values from the `sys.dm_exec_connections` DMV)
     2. Values from the `sys.configurations` table